-Like most insurance policies the full benefit is paid, regardless of how much money you have paid in.
+Like most insurance policies the full benefit is paid, regardless of how much money you have paid in premiums.

 Best of all, claims are generally processed quickly upon receipt of all required documentation.
 This means that your family should have the money to pay for your funeral when they need it.

-Remember that Funeral Insurance only covers you for accidental death in the first year, with other causes of death added in the second and later years.
-But, if you do die accidentally, your family could get a payout equal to triple your level of cover – up to $45,000.
+Remember that most Funeral Insurance policies have terms, conditions, limitations and exclusions that apply, such as only covering you for accidental death in the first year, with other causes of death added in the second and later years.

 Your cover remains valid so long as you continue to pay your premium.
 As this is not a savings product, if your Policy is cancelled and cover ends, no Benefit Amount is payable, and there are no premium refunds after the cooling off period.
-Premiums may increase over time.
-If you hold your Policy for an extended period of time, it is possible that you could pay more in premiums than the
+Premiums may also increase over time.
+If you hold your Policy for an extended period of time, it is also possible that you could pay more in premiums than the Benefit Amount Payable.

 19 Sep 2013